EGI-Federation/documentation/content/en/users/compute/orchestration/workload-manager/_index.md

 resources can be easily extended and customized to support the needs of new scientific communities.

-{{% alert title="Example" color="info" %}} In the
-[LHCb](https://home.cern/science/experiments/lhcb) experiment the service has proven production scalability up to peaks of more than 100,000 concurrently running jobs.
-WeNMR, the structural biology community, uses the service for a number of community services.
-The community reported an improvement of jobs submission in the infrastructure from previous 70% to 99% with the EGI Workload Manager service.
-{{% /alert %}}

 <!-- markdownlint-disable no-inline-html -->

 {{% alert title="Note" color="info" %}} Workload Manager is based on